soverysour/pse-lang/SPEC.md

 * Integer to integer: +, -, \*, /, %.
 * Integer to boolean: >, <, >=, <=, =, !=
 * Boolean to boolean: and, or, xor, not

+As far as precedence goes, it is as expected. except 'not'.
+It has a higher precedence than and, or, xor.